UniversalDependencies/docs/_qpm/dep/fixed.md

 fixed(bir, sétne)
 advmod(tornála, bir)

-je imǽlo 60 vodeníce nadól nagóre
-lit: there have been 60 water-mils up and down
-"there have been 60 water-mills more or less" fixed(nadól, nagóre) advmod(60, nadól)

 i at 'tám nacýj i bángana daržý parýne éšte dva déne
-lit: and from there onwards and bank-the keeps money-the more two days "and from then on and the bank keeps the money an other two days" fixed(at, 'tam)                          note: *'tam* is a colloquial form of *itam* fixed(at, nacýj) advmod(daržý, at)
+lit: and from there onwards and bank-the keeps money-the more two days "and from then on and the bank keeps the money an other two days" fixed(at, 'tam)                          note: “'tam” is a colloquial form of “itam” fixed(at, nacýj) advmod(daržý, at)

 béki víkaš ta si da 'tam kuvvetlí?
-"maybe you say that you are so much strong?" fixed(da, 'tam)                        note: *'tam* is a colloquial form of *itam* advmod(kuvvetlí, da)
+"maybe you say that you are so much strong?" fixed(da, 'tam)                          note: “'tam” is a colloquial form of “itam” advmod(kuvvetlí, da)

 blíze pa itám je žyvál adín čulǽček